morenocl/esp-files/README.md

 + myhttp:
  - Ultra small implementation of http protocol.
 This only implement GET and POST methods, with 200 and 404 responde codes.
  - Run `import myhttp` and a server is already running!
++ ftp-server:
+ - Little server ftp.
+Allows listing file, obtain size and full or partial download.
+ - First `from ftpserver import Server` then `ftp = Server()` finally `ftp.serve()` and a ftp server is already running!